nisforrnicholas/CTF-Writeups/TryHackMe/Pickle Rick/README.md

 <img style="float: left;" src="screenshots/screenshot20.png">

-Aaaaand we're in!
+And we're in!

 Since I'll be running the commands within my own shell, I should not be restricted to whatever was set in the browser.
-That means that I'll be able to run '**cat**'
+That means that I'll be able to run '**cat**'.

 <img style="float: left;" src="screenshots/screenshot21.png">